WRF Output

 McMurdo Station mcm -77.851 166.713

-If cell locations are to be used (e.g., for idealized cases), the i,j locations are to be specified as follows:
+To use cell locations (e.g., for idealized cases), the i,j locations are specified as follows:

 #-----------------------------------------------#